castor plant castor plant

 HISTORY OF CASTOR OIL

 Although many people initially considered the Castor plant to be an overrun and unwanted weed, the fine oil produced from its seeds contained benefits that would soon become known all around the world.
 The advantages of Castor Oil were made popular by Edgar Casey, a man who was considered to be “the Father of Holistic Medicine.”
-He taught the public about its healing properties for a vast range of health issues and the potent Castor Oil remedy became known as “Palma Christi,” or “Hand of Christ.”
+He taught the public about its healing properties, and Castor Oil became known as “Palma Christi,” or “Hand of Christ.”

 Ricinus communis, better known as the Castor plant, is native to the Mediterranean region as well as the tropical regions of Africa and India, but it also grows in other tropical regions.
-Oil-rich Castor seeds, or the “beans,” were traditionally used without their hulls as a method of controlling not only pregnancy but also leprosy and syphilis.
-In medicinal applications, Castor beans were made into a paste and applied as a poultice to treat skin inflammation and to ease headaches.
+Oil-rich Castor seeds, or the “beans,” were traditionally used without their hulls to make a paste that was applied topically.

 CASTOR OIL BENEFITS